mohammadzainabbas/DeM/README.md

 #### 3.1.
 Lab 01 - Testing Binary Relations

 In this lab, we focused on testing binary relations (given a matrix/graph to extract binary relations).
-You could use [NetworkX](https://networkx.org/) to generate a graph/matrix to test all the binary relations.
+You could use [NetworkX](https://networkx.org/) to generate a graph/matrix to test different the binary relations.

 Please checkout lab's details [here](https://github.com/mohammadzainabbas/DeM-Lab/tree/main/src/lab1)